 Subdomain Discovery

 Unlike active subdomain brute-forcing, which hammers a DNS server with thousands of guesses, NetSpecter uses entirely passive sources.
-No requests are made to the target's servers and no unusual traffic is generated against their infrastructure.
+No requests are made to the target's servers during enumeration, and no unusual traffic is generated against their infrastructure.

 When to use this module